0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 }
 ```

-This is the entirety of the main moving part of the SharedState.
-Basically, it is a state that everyone has access to. `connections` is a count of how many clients are connected, `settings` is a shared copy of the setting, `vec_store` stores the Updates and `history` records usage statistics.
+`SharedState` is a state that all children processes have access to. `connections` is a count of how many clients are connected, `settings` is a shared copy of the setting, `vec_store` stores the Updates and `history` records usage statistics.

-To append to `history`, we spawn another thread that executes every once in a while depends on the granularity we want.
-With this, we can call `PERF` command to get useful statistics such as inserts/sec and total storage across time.
-Then maybe plot it on a dashboard.
+As a demonstration of modifying a mutable shared state, here is duplication of the code to append to `history`.
+Spawn another thread that executes every x seconds depends on the desired granularity.

 ```rust
 // Timer for recording history